apocalyptech/abandon/README.md

 directories with `abandon.py` still running, those changes will be refreshed by going out and back in to the dir in question.

+One additional option available for games running under dos/dosbox is mounting a "loopback" image such as a cdrom.
+This is generally not especially useful, but one game for which I found it handy was Wing Commander 3.
+For instance, its `abandon.info` for me is:

+    name: Wing Commander 3
+    sort: wing commander 3
+    type: dos
+    loopback: d|DATA.DAT
+    rom: d:wc3.exe

+So `DATA.DAT` is mounted as D:, and then the "rom" to run is specified as `wc3.exe` from inside that image.
+Note the extra drive specification on the `rom` field, which you ordinarily don't have to do.

 Usage
 -----